DrumScoreAI/ScoreSearch/USAGE.md

 ## Troubleshooting

 ### Error: "Google API key is required"
-This means your `.env` file is missing or incomplete.
+This means your `.scoresearch` file is missing or incomplete.
-1. Create the file if it doesn't exist: `cp .env.example .env`
+1. Create the file if it doesn't exist: `cp .scoresearch.example .scoresearch`
-2. Edit the `.env` file and add your API keys.
+2. Edit the `.scoresearch` file and add your API keys.

-## API Usage Considerations

-### Google Search API
+### Error: "SCORESEARCHHOME environment variable not set" or file not found
+This error indicates that the script cannot locate its root directory.
+The `$SCORESEARCHHOME` environment variable must be set to the project's root folder, which is used to locate configuration and other files.

+To fix this, set the variable to the absolute path of the project directory.

+**For the current terminal session:**
 - The free tier has a limit of 100 queries per day.
 Each `scoresearch search` command uses one query.

 ### Google Gemini API